sarabjeet1313/Money-Tracker/README.md

 Money Tracker is an application that can help users to keep track of their expenses and income.
 User can add any money related transaction with the additional features like:
+1. Adding a date for the expense or income (Using date picker by clicking the calendar icon on home screen)
+2. Auto detection of location for your purchase.
-1. Attaching an Image of the bill or paycheck.
+3. Attaching an Image of the bill or paycheck (Using camera by clicking the camera icon on home screen)
-2. Provide a location of your purchase.

 The application also provides a feature to show graphical view of the records.